aave-dao/aave-v3-origin/src/contracts/extensions/sgho/README.md

 ## Yield Calculation and Distribution

-The yield is calculated and distributed automatically during vault operations:
+The yield is calculated and distributed automatically during vault operations.
+The yield compounds upon every vault state update, such as deposits or withdrawals.

 ```solidity
 function _updateVault(uint256 assets, bool assetIncrease) internal {